 This ground turkey sloppy joe casserole is not to be missed.
 The dish includes all the usual ingredients one might find in a sloppy joe and a casserole in a one-skillet dish, plus a surprise!

 I decided to add cauliflower rice to the mixture to sneak in some veggies for yours truly and my crazy toddler.

-You can certainly omit the veggies, but I promise with all the flavor and spice in the turkey mixture you will never know it’s there!
+You can certainly omit the veggies, but it won’t be as much of a healthy ground turkey casserole recipe without it.
+I promise with all the flavor and spice in the turkey mixture you will never know it’s there!

 For this recipe you will need:

 - Dry mustard